Means of eID

 Estonia’s eID uses a so-called secure data carrier that consists of a chip with keys and certificates stored on it, ensuring secure operations.
 A certificate is an electronic document connected to a specific person that contains the person’s personal information and the key necessary for identifying the person.

-As at July 2018, more than 98 percent of Estonia’s population carries an ID-card and more than 180 000 people have mobile-ID: At least 60% of ID-card owners have used their card for electronic entry into an environment, i.e. authentication and/or provision of digital signature at least once per year.
+As at July 2021, there are more than 1.4 million valid ID-cards in circulation in Estonia and almost 250 000 people have mobile-ID.
+Almost 60% of ID-card owners have used their card for electronic entry into an environment, i.e. authentication and/or provision of digital signature at least once per year.

 Estonia’s digital signature carries equal weight with a handwritten signature (see the trust levels of electronic signatures) and public sector institutions must accept digitally signed documents.